tofu-7/tofu-7/README.md

 -->
 ### bio

-very gay trans girl studying maths at uni of edinburgh, enjoyer of public infrastructure, hater of gadgetbahn
+very gay trans girl studying maths at uni of edinburgh, enjoyer of public transport, perpetually swamped with work

-she / they
+they / she

-### "active" projects
+### active(n't) projects

+- working on some very scuffed stuff with cs:go stats
 - arrows (hopefully an ai for it later)
-- various worldbuilding projects
-- maintaining a scuffed minecraft server from across an ocean

-### ideas (steal these im never getting them done myself just make them under open source licenses)

-- tectonic plate based elevation map generation software